 13. Are there specific Grants opportunities being targeted to supplement this service?
+None that have been identified at this time.

 14. Are there internal/external agencies that can provide this service, if so please list potential service providers, the net impact on the County's budget and the impact on citizens/customers.
 If your division currently contracts with other private, public or non-profit organizations to provide public services, please identify agency and services provided?
 (Formerly Questions 13, 14 & 15) Currently there is no other agency within Seminole County which could provide this service in its entirety.
 The SPCA (Society for the Prevention of Cruelty to Animals) of Central Florida, Inc. accepts only owner surrendered pets.
 Animal Services encourages owners surrendering their pets to use the SPCA.
 This policy allows Animal Services to focus on the abandoned and stray pet populations.